-Hailing from the same dirty-water city that birthed favorites like Aerosmith, The Pixies, and Guster, and new indie heroes like the Ballroom Thieves and Honeysuckle, Strangers by Accident are an authentic, energetic indie-folk act with an old-school respect for songwriting.
-Their debut EP, recorded at BearTone Records in 2016, was released less than two years after Brian Sousa and Amy Wynne met as strangers on a rainy day in Boston, played a song called “Accident,” and started playing open-mics as an acoustic duo.
+Hailing from the same dirty-water city of Aerosmith, Guster and James Taylor, and new indie heroes Ballroom Thieves, Honeysuckle, and Tall Heights; Strangers by Accident are an energetic, authentic indie folk-rock act with an old-school respect for songwriting.
+Their debut EP, recorded at BearTone Studio in 2016, was released less than two years after Brian Sousa and Amy Wynne Doran met as strangers on a rainy day in Boston, played a tune called “Accident,” and started playing open-mics in Cambridge and Somerville as an acoustic duo.

-Brian had grown up playing violin and guitar, and started writing and performing songs in college.
-He played in a few different indie-rock bands from California to Colorado, before the sudden end of a relationship and a move back to Boston in 2014 inspired the spare, bare-bones songs that Amy first heard online.
+Brian grew up playing violin and guitar, and started writing songs in college.
+He played in a few different bands from California to Colorado before the sudden end of a relationship and a return to Boston in 2014 inspired the spare, bare-bones demos that Amy heard online.

 Copyright 2016 - Strangers by Accident